chris-bc/esp32-gravity/README.md

 * Improve sniff implementation
 * Eventually deauth triggers "wifi:max connection, deauth!"
 * Refactor modules, move everything to good design
+  * Move out of gravity.c
+    * Mana
+    * Hop
+    * Common functions (arrayContainsString, mac_string_to_bytes, etc)
+    * Perhaps move things like apResultListContainsAP() into scan
+    * Many cmd_XXXX blocks have chunks of logic in them that should be moved to a separate function
+    * Merge esp_flip_const.h, esp_flip_struct.h and common.h, and create common.c for common functions above

 ## Testing / Packet verification